 Causes of premature gray hair

 Some start to grow gray strands in their 20s and some in their 50s.
 While genetics seems to be the major determinant of when and how our hair goes gray, other factors also come into play.

 Drugs.
 Certain drugs, such as those that prevent malaria, can lead to bleaching or loss of hair.

 UV radiation.
 Constant exposure to ultraviolet rays, such as those from the sun, can damage melanin and gradually bleach hair.

 Smoking.
 Studies have linked smoking to oxidative stress that damages the melanocytes.

 Internal damage.
 For people who bleach their hair with hydrogen peroxide, it is interesting to note that the chemical already naturally occurs within our hair but is broken down by an enzyme called catalase from the fruits and vegetables we eat.
 When catalase levels decrease, hydrogen peroxide builds up and the hair turns gray.

 Nutritional deficiencies.
 Hair follicles and their pigments are dependent on nourishment provided by a healthy diet.
 Insufficient calcium, iron, and iodine in your diet can lead to poor hair structure and premature graying.

-The bad news is that aging will inevitably bring about thinning, drying, breaking and fading of hair.
+The bad news is that aging will inevitably bring about thinning, drying, breaking, and fading of hair.
 The good news is that whatever color we start with, everyone will eventually lose their hair color anyway.
-It is going to be all white — but it is all right.
+It might be all white — but it’s all right.